rafalwrzeszcz-wrzasqpl/pl.wrzasq.commons/commons-aws/src/site/markdown/guide/sns.md

 # Handling events

-To process incoming events you can use `pl.chilldev.commons.aws.sns.NotificationHandler` class - it extracts **SNS** records from the event and invokes message handler for each of them:
+To process incoming events you can use `pl.wrzasq.commons.aws.sns.NotificationHandler` class - it extracts **SNS** records from the event and invokes message handler for each of them:

 ```java
 class MyConsumer